What is Windows Registry

 - HKEY_USERS – It contains information about and preferences of all of the users that log on to the system.
 It has one key for each user created on the system.

-- HKEY_CURRENT_CONFIG – It contains all information about the Hardware currently in use.
+- HKEY_CURRENT_CONFIG – It contains all the information about the Hardware currently in use.

 Like previously mentioned, Registry Keys are like folders.
 They can contain other Keys called Subkeys; or they can contain Values, just like folders contain files.
 Values are like files stored in a folder.
 You can edit properties of Values to alter their default behaviour.
 You can create new keys, delete old keys, rename and modify values of existing keys to tweak Windows.

-The Value field contain information such as the location of a program, version of a program, file associations, values assigned to various Windows settings, etc.
+The Value field contains information such as the location of a program, version of a program, file associations, values assigned to various Windows settings, etc.

 Registry Terminology Example

 Value Name – MenuShowDelay